arturyumaev/Rules-Extraction-from-sklearn-DecisionTreeClassifier/README.md

             """
-            Normalize the value of the zero index, which contains the number of objects of class 0 (DRONE) to the total number of objects that fall into current node.
+            Normalize the value of the zero index, which contains the number of objects of class 0 to the total number of objects that fall into current node.

             Example: